michaeluhl/cloudplaya/README.rst

 Authenticating
 --------------

 You will need to first authenticate with Amazon Cloud Player.
-This will store .cloudplayarc file in your home directory containing some session information.
+This will store a .cloudplayasession file and a .cloudplayacookies file in your home directory containing some session information.
 Note that it's possible you may have to repeat this on occasion.
+Also, note that if you delete the .cloudplayacookies

 To authenticate, run::